manuelamador/monetary_reputation/readme.md

 include("main.jl")
 ```

-The script runs in under a minute in a standard laptop.
+The script runs in a couple of minutes in a standard laptop.
 The script will generate all of the graphs contained in the paper and will save the series in the `results` folder.